grtetrault/grtetrault.github.io/_posts/2022-03-23-greedoids-p1.md

 ---
 layout: post
-series:  "Greedoids"
-section: "Part 1"
 title: "What is a greedoid?"
-date:   2022-03-23
-author: Garrett Tetrault
-publish: true
-katex: true
-categories: greedoid greedy algorithm
+subtitle: "Greedoids pt.
+1"
 ---

 Greedy algorithms build up a solution by making the locally optimal, or "greedy", choice at each step.